-Maryland Boat Accident Lawyer
+Boat Accident Lawyer

 Boating accidents are an unfortunately common occurrence in Maryland, with 147 accidents and six fatalities in a single recent year.
 Many boat accidents are caused by operator negligence.
-If you have been injured in a boat accident that was someone else’s fault, contact a Maryland boat accident attorney at Malloy Law Offices, LLC as soon as possible.
+If you have been injured in a boat accident that was someone else’s fault, contact a boat accident lawyer at Malloy Law Offices, LLC as soon as possible.
 We know what it takes to win maximum compensation for our clients.

 Why Choose Malloy Law Offices, LLC?